oesteban/hcph-sops/docs/processing/functional-connectivity.md

     Most parameters of the pipeline can be specified in the options (see `python funconn.py -h` for more details).

-Finally, the pipeline will save the denoised timeseries and connectivity matrices as well as various visual reports (i.e., figures).
+Finally, the pipeline will save the denoised timeseries and connectivity matrices as well as various figures.

-??? info "Example of visual report"
+??? info "Example of figures"

     - [ ] Denoising confounds as a *design matrix*:
     ![Timeseries_denoise](../assets/images/sub-pilot_ses-15_task-rest_desc-designmatrix_bold.png "Denoising design matrix")